Call (657) 300-9850 and Find Help Immediately!

 Take the First Step

-Detox doesn’t replace a rehab plan, bit it is an important first step towards recovery for many people.
-Unlike other detox facilities, Alcohol Abuse Treatment Center provides guidance during and after athe detoxification process since they are aware of how easy it can be to relapse after becoming sober.
+Detox doesn’t replace a rehab plan, but it is an important first step towards recovery for many people.
+Unlike other detox facilities, Alcohol Abuse Treatment Center provides guidance during and after the detoxification process since they are aware of how easy it can be to relapse after becoming sober.
 Detox in tandem with rehabilitation for addiction makes Detoxification is an extremely effective first step.
 A person’s best possible chance for total recovery is to follow up detox by directly entering a rehab program, like Drug Rehabilitation Treatment.
-Care Treatment Addiction Rehab’s professional recovery experts are available 24 hours a day to answer concerns regarding detox, rehab, and treatment, or detox and treatment centers, so call 657-500-6190 today!
+If you or someone you love is in the Fullerton, CA area and need services such as detox, inpatient rehab, residential treatment, intensive outpatient) give us a call.
+Care Treatment Addiction Rehab’s professional recovery experts are available 24 hours a day to answer concerns regarding detox, rehab, and treatment, or detox and treatment centers, so call (657) 300-9850 today!